Chapter 12. File System Check

 fsckis a shortened version of file system check.

 /etc/fstabat boot-time.
-For journaling filesystems, this is usually a very short operation, because the filesystem's metadata journaling ensures consistence even after a crash.
+For journaling file systems, this is usually a very short operation, because the file system's metadata journaling ensures consistency even after a crash.

 12.1.
 Best Practices for fsck